 Because there are several potential causes, it is important to have heel pain properly diagnosed.
 A foot and ankle surgeon is able to distinguish between all the possibilities and to determine the underlying source of your heel pain.

 The most common cause of plantar fasciitis relates to faulty structure of the foot.
 For example, people who have problems with their arches, either overly flat feet or high-arched feet, are more prone to developing plantar fasciitis.

 Wearing nonsupportive footwear on hard, flat surfaces puts abnormal strain on the plantar fascia and can also lead to plantar fasciitis.
 This is particularly evident when one’s job requires long hours on the feet.
 Obesity and overuse may also contribute to plantar fasciitis.

 Heel Pain Nonsurgical Treatment

-If you still have pain after several weeks, come see us at Peoria AZ Foot and Ankle Specialists.
-Our doctors may add one or more of these treatment approaches:
+If you still have pain after several weeks, come see our podiatrists att Peoria AZ Foot and Ankle Specialists.
+Our foot doctors may add one or more of these treatment approaches:

 When Is Surgery Needed?

 Although most patients with plantar fasciitis respond to nonsurgical treatment, a small percentage of patients may require surgery.
 If, after several months of nonsurgical treatment, you continue to have heel pain, surgery will be considered.
 Our foot and ankle surgeon at Peoria AZ Foot and Ankle Specialties will discuss the surgical options with you and determine which approach would be most beneficial for you.